FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_4_Inputs_6_4_Inputs.md

 A one channel audio stream is always treated as a Mono signal.
 It will appear in a _Virtual Room_ as one positionable virtual source with its own directivity and parameters.
 In many ways, Mono signals are the most straight forward format to work with in a spatial composition.
 This is because a one channel signal discretely contains all its acoustic and spectral properties without inter-channel dependencies, such as those found in a wide stereo image for example.
 In practice, such point sources are easier to localise and balance spatially with others.

-> Mono sources are simple to work with when balancing a spatial mix
+> Mono sources are simple to work with when balancing a spatial mix.

 ## Two Channel